po1sigala/live/01-Class-Content/02-Advanced-CSS-dev/01-Activities/28-Stu_Mini-Project/README.md

   * On mobile devices, anything under **768px**:

     ![On a mobile device, the application displays one CSS code snippet on a row before moving to the next row](./Images/300-app-mobile.png)

+## 💡 Hint

+* The HTML `<pre>` element is very literal about spaces and indentation.
+To gain a better understanding of how to work with it, check out this [article on styling the pre element.](https://css-tricks.com/considerations-styling-pre-tag/)

 ## 🏆 Bonus